KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-api.md

 - `1` = `functioning`

 ::: tip
-GUI software developers may refer to the[jl777/coins file in this link](https://github.com/jl777/coins) for the default coin json configuration.
+GUI software developers may refer to the `coins` file [in this link](https://github.com/jl777/coins) for the default coin json configuration.
 :::

 Volunteers are welcome to test coins with Komodo DEX software at any time.
 After testing a coin, please create a pull request with the desired coin configuration and successful swap details using the guide linked below.